A Very Pettit Homecoming

 Hospitality

-Pettit’s hospitality and spectator satisfaction was extremely thorough, with every potential possibility addressed.
+Pettit’s hospitality and spectator satisfaction was extremely thorough, and every potential possibility was thought of and addressed.
 Friendly staff and volunteers were great on an assortment of concessions as well as exclusive ISU World Cup merchandise.
 The announcers were great at keeping the audience engaged and excited.
 Right before each race, the arena was in such a hushed silence that you would never expect the stands to be packed.
-As soon as the gun fired, the revolving door of spectator encouragement followed the athletes around lap by lap.
-From cowbells to plastic clapping hands to shouts of encouragement, nearly everyone in the bleachers were invested in what was going on during the race, even if the athletes were on the opposite side of the arena.
+A revolving door of spectator encouragement followed the athletes around each lap, right from the moment the gun was fired.
+There were cowbells, plastic clapping hands, and shouts of encouragement.
+Everyone was invested in the race, even if the athletes were on the opposite side of the arena.
+A large results board made it easy to understand the current race, how speedskating works, and discover new athletes.
+Bleachers, podiums, and the results board were all strategically placed.
+The Olympic-sized rink windows were removed as well, allowing the best view of the track, and nobody seemed to be having a difficult or confusing time.
+Everyone was enjoying themselves and curious about the sport, discussing athletes, strategies, and race rules.
+The arena’s atmosphere was attentive and supportive on all three days, even from audience members that weren’t familiar with the sport.

 What’s Next?